TylerBrinkley/Enums.NET/README.md

 # Enums.NET
 Enums.NET is a high performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as C# extension methods for ease of use.
-It very closely matches System.Enum's API so it should be very comfortable to work with the first time.
-It's currently an RC and the API should be very stable.
+It's currently in an RC status.

+## The Woes of `System.Enum`
+1. Most of its static methods are non-generic which make them a pain to use and cause boxing.
+2. Most of its methods use reflection on each call without any sort of caching leading to operations being much slower than necessary.
+3. Its support for flag enum operations is extremely limited.
+The only flag enum method on `System.Enum` is the `HasFlag` method which is extremely slow, is not type-safe, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
+4. It has no built-in support for retrieval of `Attribute`s applied to enum members.

+Enums.NET solves all of these issues and more.

-## Demo
+## Enums.NET Demo
     using System;
     using System.Collections.Generic;
     using System.Linq;